Rajpratik71/linux-manPages/dirmngr-client.md

        -l     Let the lookup command only search the local cache.

        --squid-mode
               Run dirmngr-client in a mode suitable as a helper program for Squid's external_acl_type option.

 SEE ALSO
        dirmngr(8), gpgsm(1)

-       The  full  documentation for this tool is maintained as a Texinfo man‐ ual.
+       The full documentation for this tool is maintained as a Texinfo manual.
 If GnuPG and the info program are properly installed at your site, the command

          info gnupg

-       should  give you access to the complete manual including a menu struc‐ ture and an index.
+       should give you access to the complete manual including a menu structure and an index.

 GnuPG 2.2.4                                                                                   2017-12-18                                                                             DIRMNGR-CLIENT(1)